 A major figure in world music, Jimmy Cliff has painstakingly crossed many rivers to become an international superstar.

 His music was encouraging and inspiring.
-It educated and made us tough in our environment with the desire to succeed in life.
+It educated us and made us tough in our environment with the desire to succeed in life.
 Below are some of the selected tunes of Jimmy Cliff we dwelled on.

 His music was encouraging and inspiring.
-It educated and made us tough in our environment with the desire to succeed in life.
+It educated us and made us tough in our environment with the desire to succeed in life.
 Below are some of the selected tunes of Jimmy Cliff we dwelled on.

 Hard Road To Travel

-“It’s a hard road to travel and a rough, rough way to go, but I can’t turn back, my heart is fixed, my mind’s made up, I’ll never stop, my faith will see, see me through,” sings Jimmy Cliff.
+“It’s a hard road to travel and a rough, rough way to go, but I can’t turn back, my heart is fixed, my mind’s made up, I’ll never stop, my faith will see me through,” sings Jimmy Cliff.
 The hope and faith we had from such songs became our tool for survival.

 Jimmy Cliff and Peter Tosh

-Every man has a right to live, Love is all that we have to
+Every man has a right to live.
+Love is all that we have to

-Struggling man, no time to lose, I’m a struggling man And I’ve got to move on.
+Struggling man, no time to lose, I’m a struggling man, and I’ve got to move on.

-Struggling man, no time to lose, I’m a struggling man And I’ve got to move on.
+Struggling man, no time to lose, I’m a struggling man, and I’ve got to move on.

-I am born to win, Been lost and found, turned upside down,
+I am born to win.
+Been lost and found, turned upside down,

 Sitting here in Limbo, Waiting for the tide turn, Yeah,